Park Bridge to Castle Croft Bridge 55, Staffordshire and Worcester Canal

 Mid morning Mick gave Finesse a call, we already knew that they wouldn’t be heading out to us this week.
 He managed to get hold of Chris and had quite a long chat.
 Hopefully if handovers of new boats go ahead as planned this week we will get to see them before Easter.
 This meant that we could get moving and plan to be somewhere suitable to meet them on our way to Stourport.
 We’ve only been on the southern end of the Staff and Worcester once before, so google maps will be our friend.
 If anyone can think of a mooring close to a layby or car park near to Stourport please let us know, local knowledge is always handy for such things.

 We pulled in to top up the water tank at Autherely.
 It was particularly smelly there today.
-Alongside the canal is a sewage works, an archimedes screw was working away behind the hedge moving water upwards in the processing plant.
+Alongside the canal is a sewage works, an Archimedes screw was working away behind the hedge moving water upwards in the processing plant.
 All the hire boats were in just leaving enough space to squeeze through to get to the stop lock.
 Boats were moored on the lock landing being cleaned, serviced and having new curtains hung all ready for the hire season to start at Easter.
-It was a good job I’d walked from the water pint as there was nowhere free to be dropped off at the lock.
+It was a good job I’d walked from the water point as there was nowhere free to be dropped off at the lock.
 The lock was set against us, which isn’t a big deal as it must only be a couple of inches.
 As Oleanna rose we dealt with our rubbish before turning right at the junction and pulling in immediately for some lunch.
 We were finally off the Shroppie where we’ve been, on one branch or another, since November.

 Skirting round Wolverhampton the canal has an urban quality to it for a while.
 The high up arched bridges come thick and fast, a graffiti artist having done some decorating on one side.
 At Aldersley Junction we kept going straight on, no Wolverhampton 21 for us this time, our route will bypass Birmingham.